-Bobbins are wound with an automatic bobbin-winding system located on the top right of the sewing machine.
-I like this setup because guides are included on the body of the machine in case you forget how to wind the bobbin.
+Bobbins are wound with an automatic bobbin-winding system on the sewing machine’s top right.
+I like this setup because guides are included on the machine’s body if you forget how to wind the bobbin.

 Once the bobbin is wound, drop it from the top into the bobbin case.
 Pass the bobbin thread through as directed by instructions on the machine, and you’re ready to go!
 The needle will automatically draw up the bobbin thread when you start sewing, so you won’t have to worry about doing this manually.